Skip to main content

 mlflow.log_figure(plotly_fig,artifact_file=f"opt_history.html")

-In our accompanying code repository, we performed 40 trails of searching for optimal hyperparameters, and visualized the results at the end, regarding:
+In our accompanying code repository, we conducted 40 trials to search for optimal hyperparameters, and visualized the results using the following methods:

-Figure 8: Hyperparameters estimated relative importance of hyperparameters on the model training performance.
-The largest two most important parameters are the episode length and the learning rate.
+Figure 8: Hyperparameters' estimated relative importance on model training performance.
+The episode length and learning rate is found to be the most influential parameters.

-In the following, we will mention some of the key features of JAX, focusing on its Numpy-alternative functionalities, which we will demonstrate later by rewriting the same Doors Gym environment in JAX and comparing its run-time with the original.
+In the following sections, we will highlight key features of JAX, focusing on its NumPy-compatible functionalities.
+We will demonstrate these features later by rewriting the Doors Gym environment in JAX and comparing its runtime performance with the original implementation.

-• JAX works by compiling the code with XLA (Accelerated Linear Algebra) compiler to statically typed expression language called Jaxpr.
-This compiled code run faster on CPUs, GPUs, and TPUs.
-Practically, after writing your JAX functions, you can compile them by passing them to jax.jit() function or by placing the decorator @jax.jit right above their definitions.
+• JAX employs the XLA (Accelerated Linear Algebra) compiler to translate code into a statically typed expression language called Jexpr.
+This compiled code executes faster on CPUs, GPUs, and TPUs.
+Specifically, JAX functions can be compiled by passing them to the jax.jit() function or by using the @jax.jit decorator directly above their definitions.

 import jax